adamsilver/adamsilver.io-jekyll/_drafts/2014-10-01-single-page-applications.md

 ## Search engine optimisation

-SPAs don't always require SEO but for those that do there may be solutions but they certainly aren't straightforward or quick to implement [[3](#ref3)].
+SPAs don't always require SEO but for those that do, there ARE solutions, but they aren't necessarily easy or effortless [[3](#ref3)].

 ## Loading CSS and JS when navigating

-If the SPA is of a significant size then loading the entire application JS on page load may be detrimental to the initial experience.
-It's a little bit like loading all pages of a website when only the home page was requested which doesn't make sense.
-Unfortunately this leads to attempting to load in 'page' specific CSS and JS only when those 'pages' are requested.
+If an SPA grows to a significant size, loading the entire application on page load may be detrimental to the experience, because it's akin to loading all pages of a website when only the home page was requested.

+Unfortunately, this leads to the requirement to load CSS and JS for certain pages.
 Script loading is notoriously difficult and contains unreliable hacks [[4](#ref4)].
 This can be fatal to the reliability of the application.
-Reliability is something that would be right at the top of my list of requirements when building a web application.
+Reliability should obviously be valued highly.

 ## Incapable browsers and accessibility